iyanuakin/FOOD-ORDERING-SYSTEM/README.md

-- __What you would do differently if you were to have an opportunity to redo this project and why__
+- __What you would do differently if you were to have an opportunity to redo this project and why?__

 I would try other approaches to the project.
 This would enable me to see how different variable types can improve data/input collection, storage, and manipulation.
 I would like to provide additional features like pagination and a search function to the meal menu.
 All for a better user/customer experience.